stev94/Social-Influence-with-MAB/README.md

-# Dynamix pricing with MAB
+# Social Influence Maximization with MAB

 Several implementation of MAB algorithms for solving the Social Influence Maximization problem.
 Several algorithm have been implemented for solving the influence maximization problem using a cascade model when the probabilities of the edges are known.